jrobichaud/unity-haven/README.md

 #### External Tools 2

-Unity pretty much open all text files in the *External Script Editor* configured in *External Tools* (Ex: MonoDevelop or Visual Studio).
-If you would like to use other editors for certain type of files, check the file and it will open it in the operating system's default editor.
-You can specify the syntax when Unity want to open it at a specific line.
+Unity pretty much opens all text files in the *External Script Editor* configured in *External Tools* (Ex: MonoDevelop or Visual Studio).
+If you want to use other editors for certain type of files, check the file and it will open it with the operating system's default editor.
+You can specify the syntax when Unity wants to open it at a specific line.
 See the documentation of the editor.

 *Examples:*
 * `"{0}":{1}` will send `"path/to_the_file.cs":154`